Graduated Response Early Years

 Speech and Language therapy referrals for children under 30 months are now signposted by One Stop to receive graduated support from the 0-19 teams in partnership with early years settings, family centre groups and third sector support.
 The Speech and Language Therapy service provides assessment, therapy and advice for children aged over 30 months who have not yet started school and have speech, language, and communication needs.

-Note about referring to Occupational Therapy:
+Note about referring to Occupational Therapy (OT):

 You can then upload or scan this document in when completing the referral, it will give comprehensive information to the OneStop service and the Occupational Therapists.